mattbarlow-sg/blog-posts/gpt-embeddings/article.md

 	print(query(index, 'How could my roommate steal my Chase card?'))
 ```

-Here I demonstrate how to use `LLMPredictor` to fine tune the OpenAI options.
+Here I demonstrate how to use `LLMPredictor` to configure the OpenAI options.
 In this case I increased the temperature to help ensure a greater variety in the model's output.
 I then use the `ElasticsearchReader` class to establish a connection to OpenSearch and I create an index from the OpenSearch data using `GPTVectorStoreIndex`.
 Note that `include_extra_info=False` is required to avoid chunk size limitations.

 Here is the result from our new function:
 ```